Skip to main content

 The course includes nine lectures, each about 40 minutes long.
 Complete the course and receive a certificate by watching the lectures, and taking the short quizzes that follow.
 Study guides are provided to supplement each lecture.
 You can engage in conversations with other students on the dedicated discussion board.
 Take the course at your own pace and in the manner that best fits your schedule.

-Register for “Paradise Lost today to explore Milton’s beautiful depiction of the Fall and God’s promise of redemption.
-The first lecture is available now.
+Enroll in “Paradise Lost today to explore Milton’s beautiful depiction of the Fall and God’s promise of redemption.

 Taught by: